Metro-Goldwyn-Mayer: 1950s

 In 1952, as a settlement of the government's restraint-of-trade action, United States v.
 Paramount Pictures, Inc. 334 US 131 (1948), Loews, Inc. gave up control of MGM.
 It would take another five years before the interlocking arrangements were completely undone, by which time both Loews and MGM were losing money.
 In 1956, Schary was ousted from MGM in another power struggle against the New York-based executives.
 Cost overruns and the failure of the big-budget epic Raintree County (1957) prompted the studio to terminate Schary's contract.

 Schary's reign at MGM had been marked with few legitimate hits, but his departure (along with the retirement of Schenck in 1955) left a power vacuum that would prove difficult to fill.
 Initially Joseph Vogel became president and Sol Siegel head of production.
 In 1957 (by coincidence, the year Mayer died), the studio lost money for the first time in its 34-year history.
 After Spencer Tracy left MGM in 1955, the only major star remaining under contract from MGM's heyday was Robert Taylor; by 1960, MGM had released Taylor and the last of its contract players, with many either retiring or moving on to television.

+The 1957 MGM film Jailhouse Rock, starring Elvis Presley, would later be preserved in the National Film Registry.
+MGM would produce 10 more films starring Presley in the 1960s.

 In 1958, MGM released what is generally considered its last great musical, Arthur Freed's Cinemascope color production of Gigi, starring Leslie Caron, Maurice Chevalier, and Louis Jourdan.
 It was adapted from the novel by Colette, and written by the team of Lerner and Loewe, who also wrote My Fair Lady and Camelot.
 Gigi was a box-office and critical success which won nine Academy Awards, including Best Picture.
 From it came several hit songs, including "Thank Heaven For Little Girls", "I Remember It Well", the "Waltz at Maxim's", and the Oscar-winning title song.
 The film was the last MGM musical to win a Best Picture Oscar, an honor that had previously gone to The Broadway Melody (1929), The Great Ziegfeld (1936), and An American in Paris (1951).
 The last musical film produced by the "Freed Unit" was an adaptation of the Broadway musical Bells Are Ringing (1960) with Judy Holliday and Dean Martin.
 However, MGM did release later musical films, including an adaptation of Meredith Willson's The Unsinkable Molly Brown (1964) with Debbie Reynolds and Harve Presnell.